 Usually the radiotherapy staff advise you to gently wash the area each day with mild, unperfumed soap and warm or cool water.
 You then gently pat the skin dry with a soft towel.
 Rubbing the skin can make it sore.

 Don't use creams or dressings on the treatment area unless they are prescribed by your specialist or radiographer.

 Don't use talcum powder because this can contain tiny metal particles that can make the soreness worse after radiotherapy.

 If the tumour is affecting your skin, your nurses may put on special dressings after your treatment.
 Don't use sticky (adhesive) tape or dressings in the treatment area.

 Other skin care tips when washing and shaving include

-- Don't rub the area too hard because this can make it sore
+- Don't rub the area too hard because this makes it sore

 - Try baby soap or liquid baby wash but check with the radiotherapy staff in your department first

-- Men having radiotherapy to the head and neck should use an electric razor instead of wet shaving
+- Men can use an electric trimmer instead of shaving

 During radiotherapy and for a while afterwards your skin may be sensitive.
 You may find it more comfortable to